-Pat Healey from The Laker News interviews Premier Tim Houston.
+Pat Healey from The Laker News interviews Premier Tim Houston in August 2023.
 (DAGLEY MEDIA photo)

 HALIFAX: Improving healthcare and building more housing were the focus of this fall’s historic session of the House of Assembly, which closed November 9.